tonyhffong/Lint.jl/README.md

 ## Lintserver feature - experimental

-Lint now contains a function that such that Julia starts listening on a given port and returning lint messages to the connection.
+Lint now contains a function `lintesrver` making Julia start listening on a given port and returning lint messages to the connection.

 It has been tried out and the following example works on OS X, suggestions are welcome for other systems.